 Lady Redchester is very prideful and showy.
 She wants to become beautiful at any cost.
 When Wolf takes out gifts from the safe, she demands to wear a necklace.
 She does not want to return the necklace to Wolf.
 In the play, she proves a good character.

-Question 7
+Question 7:

-Writer a Character of Wolf.
+Write about the Character of a Wolf.

 He has a black cap on his head and a black mask.
 He has an electric torch in one hand and a bag full of burglar tools in the other hand.
 Wolf is very cautious and expert in committing the act of theft.
 At the smallest doubt, he gets alert and warns Guy Sydney.